neo4j/neo4j-python-driver/docs/source/api.rst

     straightforward way and potentially simplifies driver logic as well as reduces network communication resulting in better performance.

+    Usage of Cypher clauses like `USE` is not a replacement for this option.
+    The driver does not parse any Cypher.

 When no explicit name is set, the driver behavior depends on the connection URI scheme supplied to the driver on instantiation and Bolt protocol version.